CybersecurityMom/aqs-corner-senior-cybersecurity-framework/README.md

 # AQ’S Corner Senior Cybersecurity Framework Model™

-A human-centered cybersecurity framework for seniors — and for the people who support and train them.
+A human-centered cybersecurity framework for seniors, and for the people who support and train them.

 This repository hosts the **AQ’S Corner Senior Cybersecurity Framework Model™**, a modern, practical adaptation of four major cybersecurity frameworks: